IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > The right of individuals and groups of individuals to participate in decision-making processes that may affect their development must be an integral component of any policy, programme or activity developed to discharge governmental obligations under article 3 of the Covenant.[^24]

+# preferential  vs specific treatment
+Different treatment can be *preferential* treatment or *specific* treatment.
+Preferential treatment means allocating resources to a disadvantaged group to alleviate the disadvantage

+Specific treatment means different treatment that is based on needs.
+For example, men may need male specific programs, or policies, that are complimented by women only programs or polices.

 # Wicked problems